Menopause affects people differently. Symptoms can vary from mild to severe and some people have no symptoms at all.

 Osteoporosis is a condition where bone tissue is lost or destroyed more quickly than the body can replace it.
 As a result bone density lessens, the skeleton becomes weakened and there is increased chance of fracture.

-Osteoporosis is not directly a symptom of menopause but when a woman's oestrogen level drops at menopause, she can lose bone strength which can increase the risk of fractures later in life.This is more likely in Pākehā and Asian women than in Māori or Pacific women.
+Osteoporosis is not directly a symptom of menopause but when oestrogen level drops at menopause, bone strength can be lost which can increase the risk of fractures later in life.This is more likely in Pākehā and Asian people than in Māori or Pacific people.

 Routine bone density screening is not recommended at menopause, unless you have risk factors such as a personal or family history of fracture with minimal trauma.

-Recent research suggests it is not appropriate for older women to take calcium supplements to reduce the risk of hip fractures.
+Recent research suggests it is not appropriate to take calcium supplements to reduce the risk of hip fractures.

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.